Attestation signing a kernel driver for public release

 - Creates and signs a new catalog file with a SHA2 Microsoft certificate.
 This catalog replaces any existing catalog provided by the customer.

-Test your driver on Windows 10 for Desktop
+Test your driver on Windows 10

 Use the following instructions to install the sample driver.